-We can now prove the pre-Ancona inequalities.
+Let us prove the pre-Ancona inequalities.
 The Green function $G(x,z; B(e,n)^c)$ is the sum of the weights $\pi(\tau)$ of the trajectories $\tau$ from $x$ to $z$ avoiding $B(e,n)$.
-We will say that such a trajectory is walking if it visits in this order the barriers $A_1,\dotsc,A_N$ constructed in Lemma~\ref{lem:barrieres}, and jumping otherwise.
+We will say that such a trajectory is walking if it visits in this order the barriers $A_1,\ldots,A_N$ constructed in Lemma~\ref{lem:barrieres}, and jumping otherwise.

 Decomposing walking trajectories according to their first visits to the barriers, we get that their contribution to $G(x,z; B(e,n)^c)$ is bounded by